 - Charles Cotton, Performance and Reward adviser at the Chartered Institute of Personnel and Development (CIPD)

-The discussion will focus on three key topics: executive pay, fiduciary duties and stakeholder engagement.
-The discussants will equally examine how recent calls for a change in various aspects of the corporate governance system are connected to a broader rethink of governance models.
+The discussion focused on three key topics: executive pay, fiduciary duties and stakeholder engagement.
+The discussants equally examined how recent calls for a change in various aspects of the corporate governance system are connected to a broader rethink of governance models.

 In September 2016, the parliamentary Business, Energy, and Industrial Strategy (BEIS) Committee launched an inquiry on corporate governance, concentrating on (1) executive pay, (2) directors duties, and (3) the composition of boardrooms, including worker representation and gender balance in executive positions.

 The Department for Business, Energy and Industrial Strategy subsequently published a Green Paper to “stimulate a debate on a range of options for strengthening the UK’s corporate governance framework, including options for increasing shareholder in uence over executive pay and strengthening the employee, customer and supplier voice at boardroom level.”

 The event addressed three key topics examined by the parliamentary inquiry and the Green Paper: